katyeheisenberg/stackoverflow_copuCodeExtension/readme.md

-# Extension lets you copy code from the StackOverflow page just by clicking on the button
+# Extension lets you copy code from the StackOverflow page just by clicking one button